 When it comes to vacating, most real estate agents will insist on a professional clean of the property and the carpets need to be professionally cleaned.
 A professional clean of the whole house can cost anything from $35 an hour to $400 for a set fee.
 Carpet cleaning is normally around $120 for 3 or 4 rooms (most houses have tiled flooring throughout except bedrooms and maybe a lounge area.

 While all that sounds painful and may make you want to go straight into buying, I would recommend renting for a while just to suss things out.
 Many people can tell you what areas are ‘good’ or ‘bad’ but I soon learnt just how subjective that is.
 Until you go and see suburbs with your own eyes (Google Maps does not count!), you just won’t know if you are happy to live there or not.

 Sometimes circumstance will dictate where you live and I highly recommend living close to your place of work.
 Due to the way the city has expanded and it’s failure to keep up with providing sufficient infrastructure, driving the main roads during peak hours is a complete nightmare (unless you are used to commuting for hours a day already).
 If you have children, you may be looking at a particular radius around schools you would like them to attend.

 Something to strongly consider is to try not to rent a house in an area you can’t afford to buy as there will come a time when you do want to buy a house and if you can’t afford to buy in the area, it means another move to a new place and effectively starting over again.
 This can be particularly stressful if you have to consider a change in your children’s school (although you do not have to move schools just because you move out of the catchment area, but the driving can get annoying!).

-What was your experience of renting in Perth?
+What was your experience of renting a house in Perth?
 What else would you add that people should know before they rent a house in Perth?
 Let me know in the comments!